Anatta336/samdriver-xyz/readme.md

 Currently the project uses a different autoloader for testing than it does for live.
 The testing autoloader is provided by Composer, while the "real" autoloader is found at `./app/autoloader.php`.

+## Article Specific Building
+Some articles use build tools to prepare JavaScript, for example `complex-refraction`.
+If there are build steps required, there will also be a `readme.md` file explaining them.

 ## TODO
 - [ ] Auto-generate outline on side of articles.
 - [ ] Update Docker version to use Apache, to match server.
+- [ ] Refraction
+    - [ ] npm project within the single article, using legacy three.js stuff is a nightmare.